partha-raj-sarkar31/Nurocommerce-Retail_Platform-Team_ML/README.md

-# NeuroCommerce: AI-Driven Retail Automation and Inventory Intelligence Platform
+# NeuroCommerce: AI-Driven Retail Automation and Inventory Intelligence Platfor

 NeuroCommerce is an intelligent, AI-powered inventory platform designed to automate demand forecasting and stock replenishment for small retail businesses.
 It utilizes a Flask-based engine and a Random Forest Regressor to provide real-time insights into inventory health.
 This system aims to optimize retail efficiency through modern machine learning techniques and data-driven analysis.